Zhonglu/my-first-year-report-latex/README.md

 I recommand TeXstudio 2.12.6 for editting.

-This is the LaTex version of the copy here: https://www.researchgate.net/publication/315614869_First_year_report_Numerical_Study_of_the_Interaction_Between_Fluid_and_Multiple_Cylinders
+This is the LaTex source code of the PDF file here: https://www.researchgate.net/publication/315614869_First_year_report_Numerical_Study_of_the_Interaction_Between_Fluid_and_Multiple_Cylinders

 Other publications can be found here: https://www.researchgate.net/profile/Zhonglu_Lin